sharecjs/sharec/packages/sharec/README.md

 Some tools have difficult and very specific configuration files (`eslint`, `babel` etc.), and sharec provide strategies for this purposes.

-For this moment, sharec provides strategies for following tools:
+At this moment, sharec supports configuration management for:

 - `npmignore`
 - `eslint`